dxw/playbook/playbook.md

 government become something recognisably, radically better: and we want to help make it happen.

+We established dxw cyber in late 2017 to bring the same perspective to security and assurance work as we have with our dxw digital work.
+Our practice is grounded in high-value penetration testing, and wrapped with practical, hands-on support for front-line teams and pragmatic, focussed consultancy for leaders.

 dxw helps public sector teams to make good technology decisions and build better services.